 Naturally, you will be better off whenever the interest rates drop and your monthly payments will be less.
 But, you should make sure your budget will allow you to make higher monthly payments if interest rates were to go back up.
 Early repayment charges will sometimes apply if you switch away from the mortgage before the tracker deal period ends.

-, you take out a mortgage on a property that you intend to rent out.
+buy-to-let mortgage you take out a mortgage on a property that you intend to rent out.
 Lenders have different criteria for these types of mortgages, so it's best to shop around and consult an independent financial adviser who can give you the most current information.
-Buy-to-let mortgages have become less commonplace following the financial crisis of 2008/09, but they are still available to people who qualify.

 You should be aware that when you buy-to-let, you become a landlord.
 You will own an investment property and this is not the same as owning your own home.
 You are running a small business and you must be prepared to put in some work to make this business a success (for example find tenants, collect the rent, make repairs, etc).